 Our high-quality Citrus plants make it possible for gardeners and cooks in all regions of the country to grow these specialty Citrus trees outdoors on the deck or patio during the summer and indoors over the winter.
 Gardeners in Zone 10 can expect them to reach 6-10' tall when planted in the ground.
 Elsewhere in the country, citrus should be grown in containers and will stay smaller, eventually reaching 4-5'.
 In cold climates, containers may be moved outside during summer to a sunny spot protected from the wind, then brought back indoors before frost.
-Shipped in 1 gal pot.
+Shipped in a clay pot with saucer.

 Click here for recipes.

 Every state has agricultural regulations that restrict the shipment of certain plants.
 We are sorry, but we cannot ship this item to the following states: AZ, CA, FL and TX.